Car Loan Calculator

 Car loan payment formula

 The standard car loan payment formula is: Monthly Payment = P × [r(1+r)^n] / [(1+r)^n - 1], where P is the loan principal (car price minus down payment), r is the monthly interest rate (annual rate ÷ 12), and n is the total number of monthly payments.
 This formula accounts for compound interest and ensures that the loan is fully paid off by the end of the term.
+The same idea powers our compound interest calculator when you want to see how interest grows over time.

 Down payment and its impact

 Some lenders allow down payments as low as 0% or 10%, making car ownership more accessible but increasing long-term costs.
 The calculator shows how different down payment amounts affect monthly payments and total interest, helping car buyers make informed decisions.
-The down payment slider adjusts automatically based on the car price, with a maximum of 50% of the purchase price.

 Loan terms: shorter vs longer